Are you considering using nulled WordPress themes or plugins? Hold on a bit! You will make a more informed decision after reading this.

 Ranking on google or any search engine takes time and effort.
 The mistake of using a nulled WordPress theme can bring you back to square one.

 Keep in mind that high ranking sites are not the only targets of hackers.
-They sometimes attack small sites for some cheap SEO.
+They attack small sites too for some cheap SEO.

 This leaves you with an outdated theme or plugin.
-Outdated themes and plugins expose you to security issues.
+Outdated themes and plugins, in turn, expose you to security issues.

 Also, WordPress releases updates to patch security weak points.
 With every new WordPress update, themes and plugins have to be updated too.
 This is to avoid any compatibility issues.
-This kind of conflict would hinder your site from working as it should.
+Since nulled themes don’t receive updates, you may experience conflicts that will hinder your site from working as it should.

 So you see, using a nulled WordPress theme would end up being more of a problem than a smart move.